Mr4k/blog/content/differential-monte-carlo.md

 *Pros*
 - Incredibly simple.
 Fairly general.
 *Cons*
 - Several people seem to agree that high variance is a problem with this method.
-[Tim Vieria](https://timvieira.github.io/blog/post/2019/04/20/the-likelihood-ratio-gradient/) call the basic method "useless on top of noisy".
+[Tim Vieria](https://timvieira.github.io/blog/post/2019/04/20/the-likelihood-ratio-gradient/) calsl the basic method "useless on top of noisy".
 It seems like controlling the variance is an active area of research.
 - You need to be able to represent the derivative of $p(\overline{\mathbf{x}}_i; \theta)$ analytically (which rules out categorical variables for example).
 From what I've seen this approach does not easily fit into an auto differentiation framework